cfoster0/corpus_habituals/examples.md

 * "And then the, uh, they take them to a special part of our dump where composting is now in full swing,"
 * "My husband hasn't been to Europe yet"
 * "it seems like a, a big thing for Christmas is usually ham."

+### Pattern 5
+Includes examples from 2 while excluding certain psychological verbs and examples that appear within embedded clauses.

+* "local news concentrates, on murders and things like that.?"
+* "in one part, the guy goes out of jail,â"
+* "and everybody gets one at the beginning of the year,â"
+* "The further away I get, the, the, uh, wider the shot gets from the target.?"
+* "one doesnâ't go in July.â"
+* "One fact, my, uh, my grandmother does that a lot, because sheâ's blindâ"
+* "and our daughter watches her pennies so closely, that she almost, she almost, just sounds like your father,?"
+* "and, you know, next thing you know, uh, someone calls and wants to sell you this or thatâ"